The world of risk management has a unique set of risk terminology.

-Formally, ISO 9001:2015 describes interested parties of being “a person or organization that can affect, be affected by, or perceive themselves to be affected by a decision or activity.”
+Formally, ISO 9001:2015 describes interested parties as “a person or organization that can affect, be affected by, or perceive themselves to be affected by a decision or activity.”

 From suppliers to customers, there are plenty of interested parties when considering reliability.

-The baseline existing set of risks prior to any explicit risk management activities or controls.
+The baseline existing set of risks before any explicit risk management activities or controls.

 At an organizational level, this is the desired or acceptable amount and type of risk.

-This may part of an organization’s strategy and may include a portfolio of different projects or programs each with a different level of associated risk.
+This may be part of an organization’s strategy and may include a portfolio of different projects or programs, each with a different level of associated risk.